I had the opportunity to celebrate the launch of Party Popper Singapore at Backstage Cafe last Saturday, and it was a lot of fun!

 I will show you some of the poppers that I tried and reveal what my favourite is, but before we get to that, let’s start at the very beginning – a very good place to start! 🎶

 The program began with the Party Popper Singapore boss, Marcus Poh, giving a brief background of the company.
 He said that when they began, they had only five kinds of party poppers.
 Eventually, some of their customers asked them if they had specific kinds, so they started to bring in more designs until they have the current inventory that they have.

 Party Popper Singapore is the only specialist in party poppers in Singapore.
 They offer the widest range of party poppers at the most competitive pricing.
 Below is what they have on their website now, but they might have more in the future.
 It is certainly refreshing to have a company that listens to their customers, eh?

-As you can see, the prices are very reasonable, and for their quality, they are the lowest in the market.
-By quality, I mean each party popper has a good pressure chamber and is well filled with confetti, unlike other similar-looking poppers which he showed us as well.
+As you can see, the prices are very reasonable – some of the lowest in the market.
+They have really good quality, too.
+Each party popper has a good pressure chamber and is well filled with confetti, unlike other similar-looking poppers which he showed us as well.

 They even offer customization of popper packaging for weddings, corporate events or company branding.

 After his speech, it was time for the lion dance to bring good luck to the company.

 We then had the opportunity to use some party poppers while posing with the lion dancers.